 Yellow Dog’s Jungle Programs provide adventure in South America and Africa

 We do recognize the fact that a fishing adventure to a jungle destination may not be for everyone.
 It is an angling journey to a very remote destination, and some of these options may be a bit too far outside of one’s “comfort zone.”
-That said, Yellow Dog’s experience in world-wide angling travel and our expansive knowledge of each and every destination that we book and offer ensures top-rate guides, seamless logistics and destinations that deliver.
+That said, Yellow Dog’s experience in world-wide angling travel and our expansive knowledge of every destination we book and offer ensures top-rate guides, seamless logistics, and destinations that deliver.